LeafScore

 Highlights: 100% zero-waste, vegan, cruelty-free cosmetic crayons for lips, eyes, and cheeks from a woman-of-color-owned business in the U.S.

 Axiology is a PETA-certified vegan and cruelty-free, palm oil-free company.
 It makes safe, non-toxic lipsticks that also work for cheeks and eyelids.
-The woman-of-color-owned small business offers innovative 3-in-1 sustainable Balmies crayons that are plastic-free.
+The woman-of-color-owned small business offers innovative 3-in-1 sustainable Balmies crayons and Multi-Sticks that are plastic-free.
 Axiology 3-in-1 Balmies offer smooth, buildable color for eyes, cheeks, and lips.

 Instead of traditional plastic tubes, these crayons have a recycled paper wrapper.
 They come in a recyclable carrying case handmade from recycled trash by a women’s cooperative in Bali.
 The company’s zero waste and plastic-free packaging won it a 2020 Beacon Award for Sustainability Champion.